 Partner investment framework: Are you getting sufficient return on your other investments?

-Cloud revenues structure: Have you made the same significant shift to the cloud as you expect from partners?
+Cloud revenues structure: Have you made the same shift to the cloud as you expect from partners?

 Pipeline management: How central is managing a specific partner pipeline for your partner field sales?